 Claiming a casino annuity means committing your winnings to a long-term payment plan that can take 20 to 30 years to fully disburse.
 This guarantees an additional income stream over time.
 Generally, winnings are paid at the minimum amount annually.
-To help understand what this looks like, here are some annuity regulations from Vegas, provided by the Nevada Gaming Control Board:

 However, leaving casino winnings in an annuity sacrifices some of the value of your money.
-There are three primary ways you can lose out.

 - Inflation can affect the buying power of payments in a negative way if the dollar substantially drops.
 The amount you receive this year from the annuity will not be able to buy the same amount of goods years from now.

 - The winnings could be earning interest over time rather than depreciating due to inflation.
 If you had cash in hand, you could put it in a tax-advantaged and interest-bearing account.

 - Having cash now enables you to make purchases today, rather than waiting until years down the road.